dalealleshouse/zero-to-devops/README.md

 The benefits of containerization cannot be overstated.
 Tools like Docker have made working with containers easy, efficient, and even enjoyable.
 However, management at scale is still a considerable task.
-That's why there's Kubernetes.
+That's why there's Kubernetes (K8S).
 Come see how easy it is to create a manageable container environment.
-Live on stage (demo gods willing) you'll witness a full Kubernetes configuration.
+Live on stage (demo gods willing) you'll witness a full K8S configuration.
 In less than an hour, we'll build an environment capable of:
 Automatic Binpacking, Instant Scalability, Self-healing, Rolling Deployments, and Service Discovery/Load Balancing.